Chapter 10:

 Their voices mingled, weaving through the forest, threads of caution and tentative trust twining between them.
 No words were needed; the music itself carried their intentions, bridging the distance that still remained between them.

-Arlen’s face flushed, heart hammering, and he blinked up at her.
-Liora, wide-eyed and slightly startled, let out a soft, breathless laugh.
+Arlen’s face flushed crimson as he blinked up at her, his breath catching.
+Liora, wide-eyed and half laughing, let out a breathless sound somewhere between surprise and disbelief.

 Arlen’s grin softened, more steady, more sincere.
 “Or maybe… I just follow where the forest leads,” he said quietly.